monnand/gotaskqueue/README.md

             t.id = i
             t.stop = stop

-            // The execution time of the task.
-            // The task with id i, will be executed after
+            // The task with id i, will be processed after
             // i + 1 seconds. (i starts from 0).
             // Because we use gotaskqueue.TaskTime, it is easy to
             // to use the After() method.